XiaoSama1874/VoiceControlRobot/README.md

    - Relative: `{"relative": true, "direction": "right|left|forward|backward|back|up|down", "distance": value}`
 3. **grasp** - Grasp or release: `{"grasp": true|false}`
 4. **see** - Vision recognition: `{"target": "target_name"}`
-   - Used for identifying objects (e.g., "red_cube", "blue_cube")
+   - Used for identifying objects (e.g., "red_object", "green_object", "blue_object")
    - **Note**: Bin location is NOT identified through vision (see Predefined Locations below)

 ### Predefined Locations (Configuration Values)

-- **bin**: A drop-off location at coordinates `(0.1, -0.2, 0.3)` m (from configuration)
+- **bin**: A default drop-off location at coordinates `(0.1, -0.2, 0.3)` m (from configuration)
   - Bin coordinates are predefined in `config.py` and do NOT require vision recognition
   - When moving to bin, use absolute coordinates: `{"x": 0.1, "y": -0.2, "z": 0.3}`
   - Do NOT use `see("bin")` - bin location is known from configuration
+  - Used for generic commands like "put in bin", "place in bin", "drop in bin"

+- **red_bin**: A red-colored drop-off location (configurable coordinates in `config.py`)
+  - Red bin coordinates are predefined and do NOT require vision recognition
+  - When moving to red_bin, use absolute coordinates from configuration
+  - Do NOT use `see("red_bin")` - red bin location is known from configuration
+  - Used for commands like "put in red bin", "place in red bin", "drop in red bin"

+- **green_bin**: A green-colored drop-off location (configurable coordinates in `config.py`)
+  - Green bin coordinates are predefined and do NOT require vision recognition
+  - When moving to green_bin, use absolute coordinates from configuration
+  - Do NOT use `see("green_bin")` - green bin location is known from configuration
-  - Used for commands like "put in bin", "place in bin", "drop in bin"
+  - Used for commands like "put in green bin", "place in green bin", "drop in green bin"

+  - Examples:
+    - "pick up the red object and put it in the red bin"
+    - "pick up the green object and put it in the green bin"
-  - Example: "pick up the red cube and put it in the bin"
+    - "pick up the red object and put it in the bin" (uses default bin)

 ### Coordinate System